A strong safety culture

 Local management teams are accountable for monitoring the health and safety methodology set by the Group, with each manager having received appropriate briefings on these requirements, and ensuring compliance with local regulatory requirements, culture and specific business needs.
 Group oversight is provided in the form of regular site visits by the Group Health, Safety and Environmental Manager, where processes are reviewed and training is provided.

 The table below records a summary of the Group’s health and safety statistics for the year.
-In FY 2024, we are pleased to report that there were no reportable incidents or lost time incidents.
-The number of minor injuries, most caused by slips or falls, increased, primarily due to an increasing focus on reporting, as well as the growth in headcount of the Group.
+In FY 2025, we are pleased to report that there were no reportable incidents.
+The number of near miss and minor injuries, most caused by slips or falls, increased, primarily due to an increasing focus on reporting, as well as the growth in headcount of the Group.
 Minor injuries were treated by our locally trained first aiders, administering treatment for minor cuts or abrasions.
-All minor incidents or ‘near misses’ are reviewed regularly and where trends are identified, further control measures are introduced to reduce risks and prevent recurrence.
+All minor incidents or near misses are reviewed regularly and where trends are identified, further control measures are introduced to reduce risks and prevent recurrence.
 The increase in near miss reporting represents good progress as an organisation willing to learn and improve on a continuous basis.

 Employee safety